About Our Mission

 Our Leadership Team, Staff and Volunteers

-Today’s Leadership team continues to be led by the same team that has grown the organization from our founder’s dream into a substantial charity.
+Mission of Deeds continues to be led by the same Leadership team that has grown the organization from our founder’s dream into a substantial charity.

-Members of our Board of Directors have extensive experience, many having senior positions in finance in a broad range of industries, and all are extremely active in the community.
+Members of our Board of Directors have extensive experience, many having senior positions in finance and industry, and all extremely active in the community.
 Their contacts, experience, and generous spirits enable them to effectively oversee the organization’s activities and ensure proper use of funding.

 Our amazing volunteers are also driven by MOD’s mission and they are the foundation of the Mission of Deeds.
 We have over 100 volunteers who are here weekly, plus many more who come occasionally, including a large number of teens performing community service.
 Follow this link to learn more about our volunteers.